 - People who stop drinking milk often report that congestion, acne, and digestive problems spontaneously resolve.

 - The dairy industry is a major source of methane, a greenhouse gas seven times more potent than carbon dioxide.

 In the 1990s, vegan milks were such a tiny niche market that they were sold only in shelf-stable aseptic juice boxes.
 But the increasing popularity of vegan milk has made viable to begin using conventional paper milk cartons—and to place vegan milks right alongside cow’s milk in the dairy case.
 Predictably, this move drove already surging sales even higher.
 Most supermarkets now carry at least one brand of vegan milk, and a good natural foods store will carry a dozen or more varieties.

 Brands sold in aseptic packaging remain widely available, and it’s sensible to keep a few boxes in your pantry for camping trips, power outages, and disaster preparedness.
 These products typically keep for more than a year, but once opened they must be refrigerated and finished within a week or so.
 For everyday needs, it makes sense to purchase brands sold in the refrigerated section since the packaging is less wasteful and you’ll probably save money.

 Vegan milks are made from a wide variety of beans, nuts, seeds, and grains.
-Most popular brands are made from: soy, pea protein, almonds, hazelnuts, hemp seeds, rice, or oats.
+Most popular brands are made from: soy, almonds, cashews, hazelnuts, pea protein, hemp seeds, rice, or oats.

 Given how many varieties of vegan milk exist, it’s no surprise that nutrition varies drastically from one product to the next.
 Some brands are incredibly nutritious, while others are scarcely more nutritious than sugar water.
 The three most important nutrients to consider are protein, sugar, and calcium.
 Additionally, Vitamin D and iodine deserve a mention.
 Let’s take a look at each of these nutrients.